About The Team

 When we set out on this journey our first task was to gauge public reaction.
 Would ‘the people’ be interested in helping us make this happen, and would the public have the appetite for such a bold undertaking?
 We have been overwhelmed by the exceptional response we have had from people showing their support for the project through the social media network, the website and of course at airshows and events around the country.
 Moreover, support is not only coming from the UK – we now have many organisations and individuals around the world who are playing their part in spreading the word far afield.

-Our approach to the challenge of restoring a rare WW2 aircraft to flight is distinctly different, with a heavy reliance on social networking, and online services have played an integral part in the development of the project over the past three and a half years.
-They have helped bring The People’s Mosquito team and its supporters together, and being spread globally as it is, the TPM Board of Directors have relied on online services to regularly meet up, keep in touch and keep moving the project forward.
+Our approach to the challenge of restoring a rare WW2 aircraft to flight is distinctly different, with a heavy reliance on crowdfunding, public engagement and social networking.
+They have helped bring The People’s Mosquito team and its supporters together.

 In a traditionally British way we will, together with our supporters, attempt to achieve something from nothing.
-We have an airframe, in RL249, we have reserved the registration marks G-FBVI and our plan is firmly set to start turning that into a flying Mosquito.
-When our goal has been achieved and the project is complete, a British-based Mosquito will fly again for the first time in nearly twenty years – since the tragic demise of the BAe-owned Mosquito T.III at Barton in 1996.
+We have the all-important Mosquito identity in RL249 and we have reserved the registration marks G-FBVI and our plan is firmly set to start turning that into a flying Mosquito.
+Our goal is To Fly; To Educate; To Remember.
+As we progress our five year build plan with Retrotec we will continue to communicate the incredible stories around this most iconic, but frequently overlooked, exemplar of British aeronautical design.